Shape the housing service

 Our chairs group is open to the elected chairs or a nominated person from each local resident group.
 The chairs group meet quarterly.
 These meetings are a valuable networking and peer support forum for local leaders.
 Chairs and other RA representatives share challenges, successes and ideas for running an effective Resident Association.

-The chairs group also provides an opportunity for resident group leaders to give feedback and suggest improvements to the housing service.
+The chairs group also provides an opportunity for resident group leaders to give feedback and suggest improvements to the housing service or the support they receive.

-If you are a leader of a Resident Association and your group is not yet attending the chairs group, please click here.
+If you are a leader of a Resident Association and your group is not yet attending the chairs group, please contact us via our resident engagement form.

 Time commitment